gcallah/hambone/chaps/chap2.md

 "OK, we'll see you then."

-They walk out of the office, leaving Hampton and Norbert alone.
-Hampton leans forward towards Norbert and, sotto voce, said "My man, I need you to do me a real big favor.
+They walked out of the office, leaving Hampton and Norbert alone.
+Hampton leaned forward towards Norbert and, sotto voce, said "My man, I need you to do me a real big favor.
 And whatever my uncle is paying you, I'll add that much again if you can do this for me."

 "Now wait just a second, I don't wanna be doing nothing untoward!"

 "No, nothing like that at all.
-All Imma ask you is to add one song to your program, one that I'll write up for you.
+All Imma ask you is to add one song tonight, one that I'll write up for you.
 I can rehearse it with you right before the program."

 "You know, we don't perform no secular music, OK?"